eclipse-archived/ceylon-ide-eclipse/README.md

     `Run > Run As > Eclipse Application`.
 Now go to the new instance of Eclipse.

-6. In the Java Perspective, choose `Window > Customize Perspective`, go to `Command Groups Availability`, and enable `Ceylon Actions` in the `Available command groups` list.

 5. Use `File > New > Java Project`, and click `Next` once to get to the `Java Settings` page.
 Select the `src` directory, click `Configure inclusion and exclusion filters`, and add the inclusion pattern